ABHINAVGARG05/Laddr/README.md

 ## What is Laddr?

-Laddr is a **production-ready framework** for building **multi-agent systems** where agents communicate, delegate tasks, and execute work in parallel.
+Laddr is a python framework for building **multi-agent systems** where agents communicate, delegate tasks, and execute work in parallel.
 Think of it as a microservices architecture for AI agents — with built-in message queues, observability, and horizontal scalability.

 ### Two Operating Modes